libigl/libigl.github.io/docs/static-library.md

 These are (admittedly unpopular) functions that have never been used by us statically so we haven't explicit instantiations (yet).

-#### External

-Finally there are a number of external libraries that we include in `./external/` because they are either difficult to obtain or they have been patched for easier use with libigl.
-Please see the respective readmes in those directories or build the tutorial using cmake, which will recursively build all dependencies.

 ##### Installing Embree 2.0
 To build the embree library and executables on Mac OS X issue: